Azure/azure-sdk-for-python/sdk/ai/azure-ai-resources/README.md

-# Azure AI Resources package for Python
+# Azure AI Resources Package client library for Python

-The Azure AI resource package is part of the Azure AI SDK for Python and contains functionality for connecting to and managing your Azure AI resources and projects.
+The Azure AI Resources package is part of the Azure AI SDK for Python and contains functionality for connecting to and managing your Azure AI resources and projects.
 Within your Azure AI projects it provides control plane operations for creating and managing data, indexes, models and deployments.

 [Source code][source_code]